 § 10.7 The Architect shall have the right to include photographic or artistic representations of the design of the Project among the Architect’s promotional and professional materials.
 The Architect shall be given reasonable access to the completed Project to make such representations.
 However, the Architect’s materials shall not include the Owner’s confidential or proprietary information if the Owner has previously advised the Architect in writing of the specific information considered by the Owner to be confidential or proprietary.
 The Owner shall provide professional credit for the Architect in the Owner’s promotional materials for the Project.

 § 10.8 If the Architect or Owner receives information specifically designated by the other party as “confidential” or “business proprietary,” the receiving party shall keep such information strictly confidential and shall not disclose it to any other person except to (1) its employees, (2) those who need to know the content of such information in order to perform services or construction solely and exclusively for the Project, or (3) its consultants and contractors whose contracts include similar restrictions on the use of confidential information.
+Notwithstanding the foregoing, neither party shall be liable for any disclosure of “confidential” or “business proprietary” information or information related to the Project if the information (i) is publicly available at the time of disclosure or becomes publicly available other than by breach of this Agreement; (ii) is known to the receiving party at the time of disclosure; (iii) is subsequently rightfully obtained from a third party on an unrestricted basis; or (iv) is a public record or governmental record under New Hampshire law.

 ARTICLE 11 COMPENSATION